-Students may drop classes without tuition penalty during the add/drop period only; however, once students have registered for a term, if all classes are dropped, a charge of \$150 is assessed.
+Students may drop classes without tuition penalty during the add/drop period only; however, as of the official first day of the trimester, if all classes are dropped, a charge of \$150 is assessed.
 Students withdrawing from courses after the add/drop period are subject to the partial refund policies listed below.
 Specific dates are contained in the registration materials for each term.
 Because the format of courses in some of the programs offered by the school varies considerably from the schedule published, a separate refund schedule has been established.
 Students in these programs should consult their orientation materials for this information.